 I’m not quite a progressive (especially as what are traditionally liberals have claimed the word), I’m not quite a centrist, I’m not quite a classical liberal.
 I’ve been accused of being a capitalist and I’ve been accused of being a socialist.
 I’m certainly not a moderate, I am a principled person with many strongly held beliefs.
 That said I am always open to new ideas and am never deluded enough to be absolutely certain about anything.

 What I do know is what I want for myself and for Ohio.
 I have a vision for Ohio’s future, one of rapid economic development, of prosperity and opportunity for all Ohioans regardless of their origins, of the freedom to make one’s own choices in life.
-I do not subscribe to any ideologies, I do not believe there is a singular way to accomplish something, I believe in taking whatever measure be it left, right, market, government, commons, or whatever else to achieve this vision.
+I do not subscribe to any ideologies, I do not believe there is a singular way to accomplish something, I believe in taking whatever measure, be it left, right, market, government, commons, or whatever else to achieve this vision.
 More often than not that requires experimentation rather than adherence to an ideology.
-I think the best way to describe me is simply as an independent.
+I think the best way to describe me is simply as a student, attempting to learn all I can.
 I am just who I am, do not try and attach any adjectives to me, they will not stick.